Year of Publication

 Lastly, as the educational attainment is another significant predictor of the level of awareness, local authorities should increase the percentage of Lexington’s resident with higher education as well as the funding and support to promote educational opportunities (fellowships, internships, scholarships…) for racial and ethnic minority students.

 Corbellini, Pilar, "Evaluating Awareness of Community Health and Human Services by the Hispanic Population in Lexington, Kentucky" (2005).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 188.